sigmadeltasoftware/APT-InIt/README.md

 ## Installation

-The installation of everything is based on Rake (https://github.com/ruby/rake) which will make porting to different operating systems in a future a bit easier.
+The installation of everything is based on Rake (https://github.com/ruby/rake) which makes operation on different operating systems easier.
 To make use of this script, install the mentioned dependencies and afterward go to the $APT_INIT directory.
 From here run:

 ```
 * rake init -- Which will run the initialization task.
 It is possible you will have to terminate your terminal-sessionrun the task again after the environment variables have been bound to your bash-profile.